-XVII.
+XVI.
 REPORTING

-The Investment Officer(s) shall provide the Investment Committee and City Council quarterly investment reports as required by the PFIA.
+The Investment Officer(s) shall provide the City Council quarterly investment reports as required by the Act and a monthly report to the Investment Committee.
 The reports will reflect both detail and summary information enabling the reader to determine the value and risk associated with the portfolio.
 Market values for the report will be derived from an independent source.